 Another type of acid lipase deficiency is cholesteryl ester storage disease.
-This extremely rare disorder results from storage of cholesteryl esters and triglycerides in cells in the blood and lymph and lymphoid tissue.
+This extremely rare disorder results from storage of cholesteryl esters and triglycerides in cells of the blood and lymph and lymphoid tissue.
 Children develop an enlarged liver leading to cirrhosis and chronic liver failure before adulthood.
 Children may also have calcium deposits in the adrenal glands and may develop jaundice late in the disorder.

-Enzyme replacement for both Wolman’s disease and cholesteryl ester storage disease is currently under active investigation.
+Enzyme replacement for both diseases is currently under active investigation.

+Diagnosing lipid storage diseases.
 In some states, some of these disorders (most notably and controversially Krabbe disease) are screened for at birth.

 In older children, diagnosis is made through clinical examination, enzyme assays (laboratory tests that measure enzyme activity), genetic testing, biopsy, and molecular analysis of cells or tissues.
 In some forms of the disorder, urine analysis can identify the presence of stored material.
 In others, the abnormality in enzyme activity can be detected in white blood cells without tissue biopsy.
 Some tests can also determine if a person carries the defective gene that can be passed on to her or his children.
 This process is known as genotyping.

-Antiplatelet medications can help prevent strokes and medications that lower blood pressure can slow the decline of kidney function in people with Fabry disease.
-The U.S. Food and Drug Administration has approved the drug migalastat (Galafold) as an oral medication for adults with Fabry disease who have a certain genetic mutation.
-Eligustat tartrate, an oral drug approved for Gaucher treatment.
+Antiplatelet medications can help prevent strokes and medications for lowering blood pressure can slow the decline of kidney function in people with Fabry disease.
+The U.S. Food and Drug Administration (FDA) has approved the drug migalastat (Galafold) as an oral medication for adults with Fabry disease who have a certain genetic mutation.
+Eligustat tartrate is an oral drug approved for Gaucher treatment.
 Medications such as gabapentin and carbamazepine may be prescribed to help treat pain (including bone pain).
 Restricting one's diet does not prevent lipid buildup in cells and tissues.

-In past research, investigators at the NINDS made significant contributions to research on lipid storage disorders and their treatment.
+In past research, investigators at NINDS made significant contributions to research on lipid storage disorders and their treatment.
 These scientists identified the enzymes affected in people with Gaucher and Fabry diseases.
 NINDS scientists also discovered a gene that is mutated in the majority of individuals with Niemann-Pick disease type C. NINDS researchers developed highly effective enzyme replacement therapy for Gaucher and Fabry diseases, as well as a mouse model of Fabry disease for use in research to understand the disease and develop treatments, which has enabled ongoing and promising research to develop gene therapy for this disease.